Should You Change Majors?Tweet

 If you are almost done with a major, with merely a few credits left to graduate, it doesn’t always make sense to give up.
 Instead, consider adding another major and continue school for a little longer.
 A double major in college will look impressive on your resume, and it will allow you to receive credit for the major you have spent years working on.

 If going for a second major is too much work, think about choosing a minor in school instead of switching majors.
 A minor usually requires fewer credits than a major, but it allows you to study a subject you are passionate about.
-As long as you do not need a particular major for graduate school or your career, it may be easier to declare a minor than switch majors.
+As long as you do not need a particular major for graduate school or your career, it may be easier to declare a minor than switch majors entirely.

 If you have switched majors in college, what factored into your decision?